-A piebald is an animal, usually a horse, that has a spotting pattern of large white and black patches.
-The colour of the horse’s skin underneath its coat may vary between black (under the black patches of hair) and pink (under the white patches).
-The colouring is generally asymmetrical.
+A piebald is an animal, usually a mammal such as a white-tailed deer or horse, that has a spotting pattern of large white and black patches.
+The color of a piebald’s skin underneath its coat may vary between black (under the black patches of hair) and pink (under the white patches).
+The coloring is generally asymmetrical, resulting in deer with abnormally wild brown and white coloration .
 Many animals also exhibit coloration of the irises of the eye that match the surrounding skin.
 This condition also occurs in white-tailed deer.

 A genetic variation (defect) produces the piebald condition in white-tailed deer, not parasites or diseases.
 Piebald deer are colored white and brown similar to a pinto pony.
 Sometimes they appear almost entirely white.
 In addition to this coloration, many have some of the following observable conditions: bowing of the nose (Roman nose), short legs, arching spine (scoliosis), and short lower jaws.
 This genetic condition is rare with typically less than one percent of white-tailed deer being affected.